ietf-wg-webtrans/draft-ietf-webtrans-overview/draft-ietf-webtrans-overview.md

 TODO: describe the stream state machine explicitly.

 A WebTransport stream can be reset, indicating that the endpoint is not interested in either sending or receiving any data related to the stream.
-In that case, the sender is expected to not retransmit any data that was already sent on that stream.
+The sender of a stream can indicate an offset in the stream (possibly zero) after which data that was already sent will not be retransmitted.

 Streams SHOULD be sufficiently lightweight that they can be used as messages.